-The best way to estimate your resource usage is to enter a spend limit you're comfortable with and run your workload.
+The best way to estimate your resource usage is to set resource limits you're comfortable with and run your workload.
 You can see the RUs and storage your cluster has used in the Usage this month section of the Cluster Overview page.
 Once enough usage data is available, you can also see a graph of your monthly resource usage and recommended spend limit on the Edit cluster page.

-We recommend setting your spend limit to about 30% higher than your expected usage to prevent unexpected throttling.
+We recommend setting your resource limits to about 30% higher than your expected usage to prevent unexpected throttling.
 To learn about tuning your workload to reduce costs, see Optimize Your CockroachDB Serverless Workload.

 Free vs. paid usage